-Raised during the early 1800’s on a barely subsisting farm and fighting the rocky soil of Staten Island, as a boy Cornelius Vanderbilt often looked across the bay, watching the ships come from all over the world to Manhattan.
+Raised during the early 1800’s on a barely subsisting farm and fighting the rocky soil of Staten Island, as a boy Cornelius Vanderbilt often looked across the bay, watching ships come from all over the world to dock in Manhattan.
 He knew the name of every ship.
 His illiterate father, brought up as an orphan, and having had an education about the ways of the world commensurate with his station in life, scoffed at his son’s dreaminess.
+He needed his son to pay attention to the farm.
 It pissed him off.
-He needed his son to pay attention to the farm.

 He returned his mother’s loan tenfold after one year.